Skip to content

 Agent Usage

-aimux supports structured output for consumption by AI coding agents (Claude Code, Codex, Gemini CLI) and scripts.
+aimux supports structured output for consumption by AI coding agents (Claude Code, Codex) and scripts.

 Call once per session to learn the full CLI contract: